LactationStation67/4o-Similarity-benchmark/README.md

 ---

+### 📦 Dataset Availability

+**All tested model dataset files can be found at** [**Hugging Face**](https://huggingface.co/datasets/feeso/4o_sim_datasets/tree/main).

+The repository contains the raw conversation JSON files for every model tested in this benchmark.
+Each file includes the full multi‑turn conversation history (system, user, and assistant messages) as generated during the data collection phase.
+You can browse, download, or use these files to reproduce the benchmark or run your own analyses.

+---

 ### 📝 Worth noting

 - **GLM 5.3 and its thinking variant** are around the bottom.
 You can hear the distinct *Vallonesim* in their responses pretty clearly.
 Well-deserved placement.